aliciasillers/NLR-Identification/README.md

 3. domainformat.sh

 After running interpro, this script will run an R script to put the data into a wide format, in which all the domains for one gene are in one row

+## Gene Classification

+1. nlrgeneclass.sh

+Runs five R scripts, each taking a different one of the wide-formatted domain architecture files and sorting the genes based on domain architecture.
+This returns lists of genes labeled with their classification based on motif analysis and their domain architecure based on interpro output

+2. compile.sh

+Creates lists of all genes with each domain architecture

+3. recategorize.sh

+Creates lists of genes in each class/subgroup based on motif and domain architecture information

 ## Visualize Genes Across the Genome